13+ data-driven LinkedIn tactics for B2B marketers and founders

 Source: Postunreel, Q1 2025

-8. Stop Overusing Hashtags
+8. Stop overusing hashtags

 Using more than 3 hashtags results in a major drop in reach and engagement.
+Focus on searchable keywords instead.

 Hashtag CountReach ImpactComment Impact